LESFMIP-sprint/sprint-info/docs/sprint.md

 9:45: Zoom channel opens for the day

-10:00-10:30:  Good morning, sharing of highlights, known issues and good to knows (chair: TBD)
+10:00-10:30:  Good morning, sharing of highlights, known issues and good to knows (chair: Dan)

 16:30-17:00:  highlights of the day (chair: Len)